automatically generated captions

 00:24:46 More closely the way it is had a competitive advantage

-00:24:48 and were more likely to pass on their genes that could for their sensory systems to the next generation.
+00:24:48 and were more likely to pass on their genes that coded for their sensory systems to the next generation.

 00:24:54 So after thousands of generations we can be pretty confident that we're the offspring of those who saw more truly in

 00:25:00 each generation.
-So we can be confident that we see reality as it is not exhaustive fully but truly.
+So we can be confident that we see reality as it is not exhaustively but truly.
+Are you on your own?

 00:25:09 I'm not completely on my own.
 I would say.

-00:25:12 My estimate is that maybe five percent maybe five percent of my colleagues might be you know game they might believe
+00:25:12 My estimate is that maybe five percent of my colleagues might be you know game they might believe

 00:25:22 that we're not seeing reality as it is

-00:25:26 and some very very very good colleagues so yawn can drink for example from the Netherlands.
+00:25:26 and some very very very good colleagues so Jan Koenderink for example from the Netherlands.

 00:25:32 Arguably the brightest vision scientist alive today.